christo-olivier/modelsmith/README.md

 ## Using different model types

-Using a different Vertex AI model is as simple as passing it to the Forge.
+Using a different model is as simple as passing the desired model class to the Forge.
 Taking the example above lets use `text-bison` instead of `gemini-pro`.

 ```python
 from modelsmith import Forge, VertexAITextGenerationModel  # import the correct class